Partners in Health and Wholeness

 - Need: To lessen the impact of chronic disease and associated complications in North Carolina.

 Approximately half of the deaths in North Carolina are caused by preventable diseases such as stroke, cancer, and heart disease.
-With access to over 6,200 congregations, the North Carolina Council of Churches has developed a faith-based initiative called Partners in Health and Wholeness (PHW) that helps churches integrate healthy living into their congregational life.
+With access to over 6,200 congregations, the North Carolina Council of Churches has developed a faith-based initiative called Partners in Health and Wholeness (PHW) that helps faith communities integrate healthy living into their congregational life.
 By providing tools, resources, and guidance with a holistic approach focused on the health of the mind, body, and spirit, PHW helps congregations lead healthier lives, improving the overall health of the congregations' local communities.
 In empowering faith communities to improve their health and well-being, PHW aims to improve the health outcomes of people across the state.

 PHW partners with many different organizations that support the work of this program and other initiatives of the North Carolina Council of Churches.
 Other partnering organizations include: